Lukas Pauer

 lukas.pauer@daniels.utoronto.ca

-Pauer welcomes inquiries regarding opportunities such as thesis supervision, research assistantship, scholarship, fellowship and grant applications.
-This could also entail collaborative and visiting engagements with practitioners, scholars or students from all disciplines within and beyond the university.
-Ideas for potential research topics may focus on but do not have to be limited to power dynamics in the built environment.
+Pauer welcomes inquiries from media outlets, practitioners, scholars, or students from all disciplines within and beyond the university.
+This could entail expressions of interest for opportunities such as collaborative and visiting engagements, grant applications, thesis supervision, research assistantships, scholarships, or fellowships.
+Ideas for potential research topics may focus on but do not have to be limited to space and power dynamics in the built environment.